MIT-Emerging-Talent/ET6-CDSP-group-21-repo/README.md

 * The dataset is highly imbalanced, with only 4.86% of listings labeled as fake.
 While this had no major impact during exploratory analysis, it limited the effectiveness of some downstream tasks such as clustering.
-  To address this, a balanced random sample of 866 real and 866 fake jobs was used in those specific steps.

 * While there was an initial concern that fake jobs might cluster into different job types than real jobs, clustering analysis showed a high